fess-v/stx20-standard/README.md

 The protocol is designed for expansion with additional operation types planned.
 Additional protocol improvements are published under the `stxsip-proposals` directory.
+Currently, `Stxsip` proposals lack a standardized format, but there are plans to establish a uniform structure in the future.

 Ratified proposals:
 - `.stxs` domain name system - [#000](stxsip-proposals/stxsip-000_stxs-domain-name-system.md)